Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use custom route tables to prevent malicious traffic from routing to the instances.
 - [ ] Update security groups to deny traffic from the originating source IP addresses.
-- [x] Use network ACLs.
+- [ ] Use network ACLs.
-- [ ] Install intrusion prevention software (IPS) on each instance.
+- [x] Install intrusion prevention software (IPS) on each instance.

 ### A company plans to move most of its IT infrastructure to AWS.
 They want to leverage their existing on-premises Active Directory as an identity provider for AWS.
 Which combination of steps should a Security Engineer take to federate the company's on-premises Active Directory with AWS?
 (Choose two.)

 - [x] Create IAM roles with permissions corresponding to each Active Directory group.
 - [ ] Create IAM groups with permissions corresponding to each Active Directory group.
-- [x] Configure Amazon Cloud Directory to support a SAML provider.
+- [ ] Configure Amazon Cloud Directory to support a SAML provider.
+- [x] Configure Active Directory to add relying party trust between Active Directory and AWS.
 - [ ] Configure Amazon Cognito to add relying party trust between Active Directory and AWS.

 ### A security alert has been raised for an Amazon EC2 instance in a customer account that is exhibiting strange behavior.
 The Security Engineer must first isolate the EC2 instance and then use tools for further investigation.
 What should the Security Engineer use to isolate and research this event?
 (Choose three.)